agatonpour/Mapache/README.md

 # Mapache

-**Mapache** is a web application that visualizes environmental sensor data collected by **RaccoonBot**, an autonomous monitoring robot developed at the UC Irvine Robot Ecology Lab.
+**Mapache** is a web application that visualizes environmental sensor data collected by **RaccoonBot**, an autonomous environmental monitoring robot developed at the UC Irvine Robot Ecology Lab.

 ## Overview